 compensation for products you purchase.
 Read our full Affiliate Disclosure here.

 Note: Graduation season is once again upon us.
 A few years ago, I received a copy of an essay my oldest daughter did for one of her college classes.
 Now if you homeschool for almost any length of time, occasionally there will fly through your consciousness the nagging thought that you are somehow ruining your children by educating them at home.
 (Just so you know: that’s a lie from the pit!)
-Whether you are in that camp already – or considering taking the plunge into homeschooling – I hope you find these words encouraging!
+Whether you are in that camp already – or considering taking the plunge into homeschooling high school – I think you’ll be encouraged to read about the advantages to homeschooling outlined by this homeschool graduate.

-Yesterday, I was talking with one of my co-workers at a new job, and the subject turned to homeschooling.
-I told him, proudly, that I had been homeschooled from first to twelfth grade.
+Yesterday, I was talking with one of my co-workers at a new job, and we started sharing stories about our school years.
+I told him, proudly, that I had been homeschooled through high school graduation.
 And he gave me the customary, expected response: “How did you get socialized?“

 This is not a new question to me.
 Since I have been in college, I have had countless people ask me how it is possible that I, a homeschooler, have turned out as socially un-awkward as I am.
 Apparently, it is surprising to many people to see a well-educated, articulate, adventurous, friendly girl who has never attended a “real school”.
-The funny thing to me is that they even are shocked!
-My experience is that it provided me with an exceptional preparation for life, and probably with more relevant “socialization” than traditional schools.
+I’m really amused by their reaction.
+My experience is that homeschooling provided me with an exceptional preparation for life, and probably with more relevant “socialization” than traditional schools.

 First, let’s address the most obvious issue: friends and friendships.

-True, homeschoolers do not have the daily interaction of being with dozens, or even hundreds, of their peers.
+True, homeschoolers do not have daily interaction with dozens, or even hundreds, of their peers.
 But honestly, is that really a bad thing?
-Many times, the only thing that students in a high school class have in common is that they all were born roughly around the same time and live in the same geographic area.
+Many times, the biggest thing these students have in common is being born roughly around the same time.
 Sometimes there is the additional commonality that they drink and do drugs and have sex…and pressure those around them to do the same.
 Personally, I would rather have no friends than those kinds of friends.

 But here is where the beauty of homeschooling comes in.
-Rather than being shunned into the corner of society or relegated to a lonely life with no one to associate ourselves with, we get to CHOOSE who we associate with and befriend.
+We’re not shunned into a tiny corner of society or relegated to a lonely life.
+Rather, we get to CHOOSE who we associate with and befriend.
 Sure, it might be a bit more difficult, but it is so much more worth it.

-- When I was a freshman and sophomore in high school, I took biology and chemistry courses with other homeschoolers at a community college.
+- When I was a freshman and sophomore in high school, I took biology and chemistry courses at a community college.

-- My junior and senior years, I took several college-level courses every semester, and made friends from those classes, as well.
+- During my junior and senior years, I took several college-level courses making friends from those classes, as well.

 - I took dance classes for several years throughout my middle school and high school years.

-- I was an officer in an all-homeschool Key Club chapter, the high-school arm of Kiwanis.
+- In my Junior and Senior years, I was an officer in an all-homeschool Key Club chapter.

 - I helped my dad and his buddies work on cars and race them.